 It is your responsibility to confirm that Grants.gov and subsequently NEH have received your application.
-Check your application status. eGMS, NEH's online grant management system, will send you an automatically generated email upon receipt of your proposal.
+Check your Grants.gov application status. eGMS, NEH's online grant management system, will send you an automatically generated email upon receipt of your proposal.

-When NEH receives your application from Grants.gov, the agency will assign it a tracking number beginning with SO-.
-A tracking number does not guarantee that the application is free of technical problems (such as missing attachments or failure to convert attachments to PDFs).
-If a technical problem is detected, NEH will notify you via email.
-It is your responsibility to correct any errors.
+When NEH receives your application, the agency will assign it a tracking number beginning with SO-.
+A tracking number does not guarantee that your application is free of technical problems (such as missing attachments or failure to convert attachments to PDFs).
+If your files are not correctly formatted, eGMS will reject your application and notify you by email. eGMS cannot detect errors such as missing components or excess pages.